Loops, transitions, identity

 No surveillance, no comments

 We won’t be showing annoying cookie messages, because our websites won’t spy on anyone.
 No Google Analytics, no Tag Manager, nothing at all.
-And no comment system.
-We discussed the opportunity to implement a clever system called Staticman, but ultimately opted out.
+And no comment system for now.
+We discussed the opportunity to implement a clever system called Staticman, but decide to postpone.
 Not because of its setup process, but because I stumbled upon several professional bloggers using a fantastic simpler approach.
 Instead of public comments, a simple button to “reply with email” will do.
 Looks like a perfect new-old way.
 Each post will have a

 mailto link and the subject pre-set to the post’s title.
 Start a conversation — remember it?